 Storage emulator command-line tool reference

-Starting in version 3.0, when you launch the Storage Emulator, a command-line window pops up.
-Use the command-line window to start and stop the emulator as well as to query for status and perform other operations.
+Starting in version 3.0, a console window is displayed when you start the Storage Emulator.
+Use the command line in the console window to start and stop the emulator as well as query for status and perform other operations.

 If you have the Microsoft Azure compute emulator installed, a system tray icon appears when you launch the Storage Emulator.
-Right-click on the icon to reveal a menu, which provides a graphical way to start and stop the Storage Emulator.
+Right-click on the icon to reveal a menu that provides a graphical way to start and stop the Storage Emulator.

 To view the list of options, type